RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 Basically you are after a good enough A* implementation and a heuristic that _significantly improves_ A* when used without heuristic.

 Remember that a heuristic is useful, only if gives benefit over not using it; otherwise what is the point of it?
 If your heuristic expands very few nodes, BUT it takes a lot of time to compute, then the heuristic will not be beneficial after all.
 Consider, what would be the very best heuristic you can use (but not useful)? ;-)

+> [!NOTE]
+The performance runs were done in the cluster machines.
+Your laptop may be faster.
+In my laptop, the above runs take 1 and 0.2 seconds, resp.
+To have an estimation how that compares with your machine, check [this question](https://github.com/RMIT-COSC1127-1125-AI24/AI24-DOC/blob/main/FAQ-PROJECTS.md#how-do-i-compare-the-speed-of-my-desktoplaptop-with-that-from-the-cluster-being-used-for-marking).

 Finally, take note of the comment in the source code: